Graham County, Arizona

 Graham County is a county in the southeastern part of the U.S. state of Arizona.
 As of the 2020 census, the population was 38,533, making it the third-least populous county in Arizona.
 The county seat is Safford.

-Graham County composes the Safford, Arizona Micropolitan Statistical Area.
+Graham County composes the Safford micropolitan area, as defined by the United States Census Bureau, a micropolitan statistical area (μSA) consisting of one county; it is anchored by the city of Safford.
+Before 2013, Safford micropolitan statistical area also contained Greenlee County, Arizona.
+In 2013, the United States Office of Management and Budget removed Greenlee county from the micropolitan area's definition.

 The county is home to several organizations including Eastern Arizona College and the Mount Graham International Observatory, which includes one of the world's largest and most powerful telescopes.
 Graham County is also home to the Arizona Salsa Trail and the annual Salsa Fest.

 Graham County contains part of the San Carlos Apache Indian Reservation.

 History

 Joseph Knight Rogers, an early settler in the area, and a member of the Arizona Territorial Legislature, is known as the father of Graham County: he introduced the bill in the territorial legislature creating it.
 The new county was created from southern Apache County and eastern Pima County on March 10, 1881.
 Initially, the county seat was located in the city of Safford but was later moved to Solomonville in 1883.
 This change was undone in 1915, returning the county seat to Safford.

 Graham County is named after the mountain of the same name which was, in turn, named after Lt.
 Col James Duncan Graham.
 The county was the first in Arizona to break the tradition of naming counties for Native Americans.